Solve each rational inequality. Give the solution set in interval... | Channels for Pearson+

 Textbook Question

 Solve each rational inequality.
 Give the solution set in interval notation.
-See Examples 4 and 5. (x + 1)/(x - 5) > 0
+See Examples 4 and 5.
+1 /{x - 1} < 1 /{ x + 1}

 Verified Solution